JSAbrahams/mamba/README.md

 Convert the list of tokens to an Abstract Syntax Tree (AST) based on the pre-defined grammar of the language.

-During this stage syntax errors may be raised if we encounter illegal strings of tokens.
+During this stage syntax errors are raised if we encounter an illegal strings of tokens.
+I.e. a list of tokens that does not conform to the grammar of the language.

 ### Type checking